njbradley/scrolls-old/readme.txt

-This is version 0.2 of scrolls alpha: the adventure game!
+This is version 0.3 (in dev) of scrolls alpha: the adventure game!

 Getting started:

+Precompiled distributions:
+Right now, there is a windows exe release if you want to play the game without setting up the compilation environment.
+Just download the zip file and skip to the section Playing the game.

+Compiling:
+To compile scrolls, you will need a c++14 compatable compiler, and the libraries: glfw, glew, glm, stb_image, boost On windows, most of these libraries can be downloaded in precomplied states, and only glfw, glew and boost need libraries, the rest are header only.
+I use Mingw for compiling, which works well.
+On mac and linux, the libraries can be installed with atp-get or brew.
+Before you compile the scripts, open the file scripts/cross-platform.h.
+If you are on windows, comment out the unix include statement and leave the win.h include.
+If you are on mac or linux, do the opposite.
+The compile command is rather simple, you just compile main.cc into main.exe.
+My windows command is:
+g++ main.cc -o main.exe -O3 -std=c++14 -lglew32s -lmingw32 -lglfw3 -lopengl32 -luser32 -lgdi32 -lshell32 -lWs2_32 -lboost_system-mt-x64 -DGLEW_STATIC
+Thats it! now you should have an executable!
+However, it has to be kept with the resources folder wherever you run it.

+Playing the game:
 To play the game, double click on main.exe.
 A window should pop up with a new world open.
-The controls are listed below, so walk around and explore! there isn't much to do yet, but you have a crafting table if you get bored of exploring.
-See if you can get stone!
+The controls are listed below, so walk around and explore!
+I am working on a tutorial, but for now, there is not much guidance for what to do.
+A few pointers:

-Settings:
-in the folder saves/ there is a file called settings.txt, which has all of the game wide settings, like fullscreen, screen dimentions, max fps.
-If the window is to big for the screen, mess with the dimentions or go into fullscreen mode
+ -You can create a crafting table by collecting crafting table blocks (normally in the terrain structures) and place them in a square.
+A 2x2 crafting table is level 2, a 3x3 table is level 3, and so on.
+Each level unlocks more and more recipes.
+ -Skeletons spawn in the snow, so watch out for them sneaking up on you, they blend right in -Pigs are a great source of food, they spawn in the grassy areas

 Controls:
 WASD - movement
 Mouse - look around